rakhimov/scram/README.rst

 **************

 The development follows the Documentation Driven Development paradigm.
-Therefore, some documentation may refer to not yet developed features or the features under current development.
+Therefore, some documentation may be ahead of the actual development and describe features under current development.

 For any questions, don't hesitate to ask the mailing list (https://groups.google.com/forum/#!forum/scram-dev, scram-dev@googlegroups.com).